ostcnw/land/README.md

-#Website created by the Lovely People in iTEAM Corporation
+#Website created by the Lovely People in iTeam Corp